joaovictorlopezpereira/Grade-Analyzer/README.md

 # Grade-Analyzer
-A simple and compact tool to help you analyze and generate key metrics about your grades.
+Often, people only receive our grades and final scores.
+This tool offers a simple solution by generating key metrics about the user's grades and providing visual plots to enhance understanding and analysis.